nc1z/solutions-archive/README.md

 `Promise.all()` is a method that takes an iterable of elements (usually Promises) as an input, and returns a single Promise that resolves to an array of the results of the input promises.

 Here we implemented a version that takes in an array of promises instead of an iterable.

+## 4. Throttle

+We can ensure that the function only runs if enough time (limit) has passed since the last call, hence throttling / slowing down the call.